 - 1. Nursing unit budget for the current and previous two fiscal years. - 2.
-Current curricula vitae of the chief nurse administrator and faculty. - 3.
-Summary (e.g., list, narrative, table) of name, title, educational degrees with area of specialization, certification, relevant work experience, and teaching responsibilities of each faculty member and administrative officer associated with the nursing unit. - 4.
-Schedule of courses for the current academic year and faculty assigned to those courses. - 5.
-Policies regarding faculty workload. - 6.
-Current collective bargaining agreement, if applicable. - 7.
-Policies and/or procedures regarding preceptor qualifications and evaluation.
-Documentation of preceptor qualifications and evaluation. - 8.
-Policies and/or procedures that support professional development (e.g., release time, workload reduction, funding). - 9.
+Copies of current contracts/agreements with the third-party/online program management provider, if applicable. - 3.
+Examples of current affiliation agreements with institutions at which student instruction occurs. - 4.
+Documentation of the sufficiency and availability of clinical sites.
+Evidence of how the program is ultimately responsible for students' obtaining clinical placements. - 5.
+Current curricula vitae of the chief nurse administrator and faculty. - 6.
+Summary (e.g., list, narrative, table) of name, title, educational degrees with area of specialization, certification, relevant work experience, and teaching responsibilities of each faculty member and administrative officer associated with the nursing unit. - 7.
+Evidence that faculty teaching didactic courses in the nursing program hold a graduate degree. - 8.
+Evidence that faculty teaching clinical courses in the baccalaureate program hold a graduate degree, are enrolled in a graduate program, or are otherwise qualified for the area(s) in which they teach.
+Evidence of such "other" qualification includes significant clinical experience and expertise (e.g., graduate-level courses or continuing education units, national certification) relevant to the clinical area(s) and meaningful engagement with and formal oversight by a graduate-prepared faculty member. - 9.
+Evidence that faculty teaching clinical courses in the graduate program hold a graduate degree. - 10.
+Schedule of courses for the current academic year and faculty assigned to those courses. - 11.
+Policies regarding faculty workload. - 12.
+Current collective bargaining agreement, if applicable. - 13.
+Policies and/or procedures regarding preceptor qualifications and evaluation, documentation of preceptor qualifications and evaluation, and materials used for preceptor orientation. - 14.
+Policies and/or procedures that support professional development (e.g., release time, workload reduction, funding). - 15.
 Documents that reflect decision-making (e.g., minutes, memoranda, reports) related to institutional commitment and resources.

-STANDARD III
+Standard III